rancher/rancher-docs/docs/pages-for-subheaders/rke1-hardening-guide.md

 The reference `cluster.yml` is used by the RKE CLI that provides the configuration needed to achieve a hardened installation of RKE.
 RKE [documentation](https://rancher.com/docs/rke/latest/en/installation/) provides additional details about the configuration items.
 This reference `cluster.yml` does not include the required `nodes` directive which will vary depending on your environment.
 Documentation for node configuration in RKE can be found [here](https://rancher.com/docs/rke/latest/en/config-options/nodes/).

+The example `cluster.yml` configuration file below contains an Admission Configuration policy in the `services.kube-api.admission_configuration` field.
+This is a [sample](../reference-guides/rancher-security/psa-restricted-exemptions.md) policy that contains the required namespace exemptions for an RKE cluster being imported into Rancher to run properly, similar to Rancher's pre-defined [`rancher-restricted`](../how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/psa-config-templates.md) policy.

+If instead you prefer to use RKE's default `restricted` policy, then leave the `services.kube-api.admission_configuration` field empty and set `services.pod_security_configuration` to `restricted`.
+More information about configuring Pod Security Admission (PSA) in RKE is available in its documentation [page](https://rke.docs.rancher.com/config-options/services/pod-security-admission).

 <Tabs groupId="rke1-version">
 <TabItem value="v1.25 and Newer" default>